5-cell

-Geometry
+Properties

 The 5-cell is the 4-dimensional simplex, the simplest possible 4-polytope.
-As such it is the first in the sequence of 6 convex regular 4-polytopes (in order of size and complexity).

-A 5-cell is formed by any five points which are not all in the same hyperplane (as a tetrahedron is formed by any four points which are not all in the same plane, and a triangle is formed by any three points which are not all in the same line).
-Therefore any arbitrarily chosen five vertices of any 4-polytope constitute a 5-cell, though not usually a regular 5-cell.
+In other words, the 5-cell is a polychoron analogous to a tetrahedron in high dimension.
+It is formed by any five points which are not all in the same hyperplane (as a tetrahedron is formed by any four points which are not all in the same plane, and a triangle is formed by any three points which are not all in the same line).
+Any such five points constitute a 5-cell, though not usually a regular 5-cell.
 The regular 5-cell is not found within any of the other regular convex 4-polytopes except one: the 600-vertex 120-cell is a compound of 120 regular 5-cells.